Secure Group Testing: Code Construction and a Proof for

 \section{Code Construction and a Proof for \Cref{direct theorem1}}

 In order to keep the eavesdropper, which obtains only a fraction $\delta$ of the outcomes, ignorant regarding the status of the items, we \emph{randomly} map the items to the tests.
 Specifically, as depicted in \Cref{fig:WiretapCoding}, for each item we generate a bin, containing several rows.
-The number of such rows \emph{corresponds} to the number of tests that the eavesdropper can obtain, yet, unlike wiretap channels, \emph{it is not identical} to Eve's capacity, and should be normalized by the number of defective items.
+The number of such rows \emph{corresponds} to the number of tests that the eavesdropper can obtain, yet, unlike wiretap channels, \emph{it is not identical} to the number of outcomes that the eavesdropper can obtain, i.e., to Eve's capacity, and should be normalized by the number of defective items.
 Then, for the $j$-th item, we randomly select a row from the $j$-th bin.
 This row will determine in which tests the item will participate.

 In order to rigorously describe the construction of the matrices and bins, determine the exact values of the parameters (e.g., bin size), and analyze the reliability and secrecy, we first briefly review the representation of the GT problem as a channel coding problem \cite{atia2012boolean}, together with the components required for SGT.